StellarisChain/stellaris-wallet/README.md

             * `-password`: The password of the specified wallet.
 Required for wallets that are encrypted.
             * `-2fa-code`: Optional Two-Factor Authentication code for encrypted wallets that have 2FA enabled.
 Should be the 6-digit code generated from an authenticator app.

-            * `-private-key`: Specifies the private key of a Denaro address.
+            * `-private-key`: Specifies the private key of a Stellaris address.
 Used to generate the corresponding entry data which will be imported into a wallet file.

         </dd></dl>
         </details>